Interviewing Luis Moreno Ocampo

 This is a non-logical statement I assume.
-“Life has many people that contributed to the misgivings of life”, would be a better sensible statement.
+“Life has many people that contributed to the apprehensions of life,” would be a better sensible comment.

 However, life has this gift of amazing people that makes it by each passing moment so much worth living.

-It is not about those invaluable given gifts of children, family, loved ones and friends.
-It is with those who simply pass by our paths of life for a moment or an instant.
-An hour or a day … those who are meant to be an unconditional treat from life with a beautiful reminder saying; life is about people.
-Good people.
-Remarkable people who are the change of what we aspire in a world that is better.
+It is not about those precious given donations from children, family, loved ones, and friends.
+It is with those who only pass by our paths of life for a moment or an instant.
+An hour or a day … those who are meant to be an absolute treat from life with a beautiful reminder saying; life is about people.
+Real people.
+Remarkable people who are the change of what we aspire to the world that is better.

 Ocampo is the first assigned Prosecutor to the International Criminal Court (ICC), who was sworn to the position for nine years as of June 2003.
-When he took the position, observers said that he would surely turn the ICC into a “sexy court”.
-It will take anyone five minutes to understand how true this sentence is, and later to realize how the mixture of brilliance and modesty are the perfect combination that form “sexy” in this situation.
+When he took the position, observers said that he would inevitably turn the ICC into a “sexy court.”
+It will take anyone five minutes to understand how correct this sentence is, and later to realize how the mixture of brilliance and modesty are the perfect combination that form “sexy” in this situation.

 Aside from the flirting ideas about the man; what he has to offer was inspiring for me.
 As usual, we are also confronted with the complexity of the situation.
-In this particular situation, it was about Ocampo’s visit and lectures in the Hebrew University.
-A debate that will remain ongoing, between “us” and “them”.
-Between “us”, “them” and “those from outside this zone of conflict”.
+In this particular case, it was about Ocampo’s visit and lectures in the Hebrew University.
+A debate that will remain ongoing, between “us” and “them.”
+Between “us,” “them” and “those from outside this zone of conflict.”

-What Ocampo had to offer in advices to the Palestinians wasn’t particularly new.
-It was actually what everyone who wants to give an advice to the Palestinians say: “ Follow Gandhi.
-Adopt non violence as an approach to resistance”.
-And each time the quick Palestinian response is: “ how do you want us to stop violence with non violence?
-How do we defend ourselves amid this vicious aggression that never seize to stop.
+What Ocampo had to offer in advice to the Palestinians wasn’t particularly new.
+It was actually what everyone who wants to give advice to the Palestinians says: “ Follow Gandhi.
+Adopt nonviolence as an approach to resistance”.
+And each time the quick Palestinian response is: “ how do you want us to stop violence with nonviolence?
+How do we defend ourselves amid this vicious aggression that never seizes to stop?
 Occupation is violent by its very nature.
 What we do, even if it is not resistance, it is the only way for us to survive.”

 I met Ocampo in a session with Law students at Al Quds University.
-His presence and charisma are overwhelming, one would just need to watch him talk or not talk.
-What drew my attention mostly was his way in approaching the students.
-He very much wanted to listen to their questions, and made sure to understand and respond in accordance each time.
-There was this very caring tone in his approach that still brought very assertive answers.
-A tone that makes a difference in the approach of a “teacher” and hence, a whole new effect on the “student” way of perceiving and receiving the information.
+His presence and charisma are overwhelming; one would just need to watch him talk or not talk.
+What drew my attention most was his way in approaching the students.
+He very much wanted to listen to their questions and made sure to understand and respond in accordance each time.
+There was this very caring tone in his approach that still brought very positive answers.
+A sound that makes a difference in the approach of a “teacher” and hence, a whole new effect on the “student” way of perceiving and receiving the information.

 I introduced myself to him with courtesy towards the end of the session, with no further interest in asking anything after dwelling with myself into the questions of the students.

-A week later, I met him by chance at the lobby of the American Colony Hotel in Jerusalem, and after consulting with the editor in chief of the Egyptian magazine I write for I asked him if I could interview him.
+A week later, I met him by chance in the lobby of the American Colony Hotel in Jerusalem, and after consulting with the editor in chief of the Egyptian magazine, I write for I asked him if I could interview him.
 He was very courteous as well in agreeing promptly.

 He asked me if I like to join his meeting with Asylum seekers from Darfur, saying that it will be interesting to see what is the input of a Palestinian on such an issue.

 It was one night of continuous inspiring moments by those young men from Darfur.
-It was so powerful and heart aching to hear their journey into asylum.
-The dangers that they encountered, the injustice, the oppression, the massive killings, the escape, and the catching up with their own lives again… or trying to do so.
+It was so powerful, and heart is aching to hear their journey into an asylum.
+The dangers that they encountered, the injustice, the oppression, the massive killings, the escape, and the catching up with their lives again… or trying to do so.

-That very same side of Israel as a final or only resort for refugee for such people, when Israel is the graveyard for the people of this very land.
+That very same side of Israel as a final or only resort for refuge for such people, when Israel is the graveyard for the people of this very land.

 To see a Sudanese, an Arab (at least in my mind) escaping the violations and crimes that “Arabs” (and other whatever groups who happened not to belong to the same sect or cult) are imposing and performing on such groups also made it another complex in the complexity of my emotions.

 During the interview, many interesting topics were addressed.
-Somehow talking to such people, there is really nothing additional on their achievements that can be added out of what has been already said and written tens of times before.
-The perspective on Palestine Israel issue remains the most intriguing to a Palestinian while the man himself is in Palestine.
+Somehow talking to such people, there is nothing additional on their achievements that can be added out of what has been already said and written tens of times before.
+The perspective on Palestine-Israel issue remains the most intriguing to a Palestinian while the man himself is in Palestine.

 How much was it of complexity for him to be in the middle of the two sides this close was another issue I think.
-Standing before two sides whose emotions and politics strongly overshadows the law is not an easy position.
-Each side has his long list of righteous claims that insist the law should back his side simply.
+Standing before two sides whose emotions and politics strongly overshadows the law is not a natural position.
+Each side has his long list of real claims that insist the law should back his side simply.

-There is something of what he can or is willing to offer to both sides in his capacity as an educator and a practitioner in the field of law that is so important and unique and I strongly believe that we ,especially the Palestinians should not miss in the opportunity .
+There is something of what he can or is willing to offer to both parties in his capacity as an educator and a practitioner in the field of law that is so important and unique, and I firmly believe that we, especially the Palestinians should not miss the opportunity.